sreyounpann/sreyounpann/README.md

 ## About Me

 I am a passionate Web Design based in Phnom Penh.
-I enjoy working with Angular and React, and I am always eager to learn and explore new things.
+I enjoy working with Angular and NextJS, and I am always eager to learn and explore new things.

 ## Technologies I Love

-- Frontend: React, TypeScript , Angular.
+- Frontend: React, TypeScript , Angular and NextJS
-- Backend: ASP.NET
+- Backend: Laravel PHP , NodeJS Express.
-- Database: MSQL
+- Database: MSQL , MongoDB
-- Other Technologies: Python
+- Other Technologies: Apex and Saleforce LWC

 ## Let's Collaborate!